 Do not freeze.

-2m1, clear glass ampoules, glass type I Ph.Eur. borosilicate glass, packed in cardboard cartons to contain 10 x 2ml ampoules.
+2ml, clear One point cut (OPC) glass ampoules, glass type 1 Ph.Eur. borosilicate glass, packed in cardboard cartons to contain 10 x 2ml ampoules.

-If only part used, discard the remaining solution immediately after first use.
+If only part used, discard the remaining solution.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.